New Year Celebration in Thailand

 “Now, good luck all year,” she said.

 One can only hope.
 And pray to Buddha, in all one’s Western whiteness.
-If the new year brings the goods, I know where I’ll be January 1st next year.
+If the new year brings the goods, I know where I’ll be the next first January morning.

 Pictures by Lykke Feliz Lindén